 Apothecaries were the ancestors of the modern GP.
-Trained and skilled in the arts of formal medicine, apothecaries dispensed herbs and medicine that they prepared to other medical practitioners as well as patients, and offered general medical advice and services.
+Trained and skilled in the arts of formal medicine, apothecaries dispensed herbs, and medicine that they prepared to other medical practitioners and patients and offered general medical advice and services.

 History of Apothecaries

 The profession dates back to 2600 BC to ancient Babylon, where we find clay tablets with medical texts recording symptoms, the prescriptions, and the directions for compounding it.
-The Papyrus Ebers, written around 1500 BC in Egypt, contains a collection of more than 800 prescriptions and 700 drugs.
+The Papyrus Ebers, written around 1500 BC in Egypt, contains more than 800 prescriptions and 700 drugs.

 By the end of the 14th century, the Canterbury Tales mention an English apothecary in “The Nun’s Priest’s Tale“:

 I shal myself to herbes techen yow,